atlas10280/Admixture_scripts/README.md

 # Admixture
 This repository contains scripts used to plot results from Admixture.

-Results were generated via the use of PGD Spider, Plink, and Admixture
+Results were generated via the use of PGD Spider, Plink, and Admixture, plotted in R

 Basic workflow: